Theoretical guarantees for the advantage of GNNs over NNs in generalizing bandlimited functions on Euclidean cubes: Proof of Theorem

-and so the integration range is embedded within $[-hM,hM]=[-4,4]$; this is our computation range.
-We discretize this range into a computation grid (which will also be our entire grid-graph) with some small step size $\tau>0$ to be chosen later.
-Select $x\in [-1,1]$ on this grid; i.e., $x=m\tau$ for some $m\in\mathbb{Z}$, and suppose we can discretize the integral in \eqref{theint} as
+We discretize the integration range $[hn,x+hM]$ into a discrete lattice with some small step size $\tau>0$ to be chosen later.
+Suppose $x\in [-1,1]\cap\tau\mathbb{Z}$ be a point on this grid, i.e., $x=m\tau$ for some $m\in\mathbb{Z}$, and suppose for such $x$, we can discretize the integral in \eqref{theint} as